tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Command Response

-The response returned from `validateCommand` hook of `ComponentHandlers` will be received by the Top Level Actor.
-If the response returned was `Accepted`, then it either calls the `onSubmit` hook or the `onOneway` hook of `ComponentHandlers` depending on the wrapper(submit or oneway) in which the command was received.
+The response returned from `validateCommand` handler of `ComponentHandlers` will be received by the Supervisor.
+If the response returned was `Accepted`, then it either calls the `onSubmit` hook or the `onOneway` hook of `ComponentHandlers` depending on the whether submit, submitAndWait, or oneway was used to send the command.

-If the response was `Accepted`, the TLA adds the `Started` status for the command in the `CommandResponseManager` and then calls the `onSubmit` hook of `ComponentHandlers`.
+If sent with `submit` and the validation response is `Accepted`, the Supervisor calls the `onSubmit` hook of `ComponentHandlers`.
 The return value of `onSubmit` is then returned to the sender, which can be a `Completed` for commands that return quickly, or `Started` for long running commands.
-If the response was `Invalid`, this is returned to the sender of the command.
+If the response from validation was `Invalid`, this is returned to the sender of the command without calling the `onSubmit` handler.

-In case the command received by a component a `Oneway`, the response is not added to the `CommandResponseManager`, and the `onOneway` hook of `ComponentHandlers` is called.
-The validation response is sent back to the sender of the command.

-The `CommandResponseManager` is responsible for managing and bookkeeping the command status of long running submit commands.
+If `onSubmit` returns `Started`, the component's `CommandResponseManager` keeps track of the status of long running submit commands.
-The sender of the command (and any component, really) can query the command statuses or subscribe to changes in command statuses using the `CommandService`.
+The sender of a `Started` command (and any component, really) can query a `Started` command's status or wait for the final response using the `CommandService` API.

+If a command is sent using `oneway`, the validation handler if called first.
+The `onOneway` handler of `ComponentHandlers` is also called when the validation result is `Accepted`.
+The validation response is always sent back to the sender as the response for a `oneway` command.

-The `CommandService` class provides helper methods for communicating with other components, and should be a component's primary means of sending commands to other components.
+The `CommandService` class provides convenient API methods for communicating with other components, and should be a component's primary means of sending commands to other components.
 This will be described in the next tutorial section, @ref:[Sending Commands](./multiple-components.md#sending-commands).

-When the `onSubmit` hook is called, it is the responsibility of component developers to update the status of the received command in the `CommandResponseManager` as it changes.
+When the `onSubmit` hook is called and `Started` is returned, it is the responsibility of the component developer to update sender with the final status of the `Started` command when it completes using the `CommandResponseManager` API.
 An instance of `CommandResponseManager` is provided in the `CswContext` object in `ComponentHandlers` and should be injected in any worker actor or other actor/class created for the component that needs it.

 More details on the methods available in `CommandResponseManager` can be found @ref:[here](../framework/managing-command-state.md).